KeerthiKuthati/TestDemo/README.md

 # Business Solutions
 [![Open Source Love](https://badges.frapsoft.com/os/v1/open-source.svg?v=103)](https://docs.microsoft.com/en-us/kaizala/partnerdocs/customerticketingsolution)

 This repository aims to provide ready to use solutions/custom action cards in Kaizala.
-Each business solution is motivated by a real life scenario.
+Each solution listed here is motivated by a real life scenario.
 Each solution includes an Action package and, or Flow package and documentation.

 Solutions
 Action Package